Shares

 sudo chmod -R g+srw my-shared-directory

-# Ensure files created by the agent and other users have the proper permissions
+# Ensure files created by the connector and other users have the proper permissions

 sudo setfacl -d -m g::rwx my-shared-directory